Jamie Trachsel: Minnesota

 On June 24, 2017, Jamie Trachsel was announced as the new head coach of the Minnesota softball program, replacing Jessica Allister who left to be the head coach of her alma mater, Stanford.
 In her first season at Minnesota, she led the Gophers to a 41–17 record and 17–4, 2nd place Big Ten finish, a Big Ten Tournament title, and an NCAA Tournament bid, where they eventually were eliminated in the Regionals by Washington.
 In her second season as head coach of the Golden Gophers in 2019, Minnesota went 46–14 and 20–2 in the Big Ten.
 Minnesota advanced to the NCAA Women's College World Series for the first time in program history.
 In her final season as Minnesota head coach, the Golden Gophers went 15–9–1 in a season shortened by the coronavirus pandemic of 2020.

 Ole Miss

-On April 24, 2020, Trachsel was announced as the new head coach at Ole Miss.
+On April 24, 2020, Trachsel was announced as the new head coach at Ole Miss to replace Ruben Felix.